 Luckily, I was able to find Megan Huard with In A Glimpse on Facebook who not only has an eye for photography but a modern eye, so she can make some pretty cool stuff happen.

-I liked these pictures from our trash the dress shoot so much, I featured one on our Christmas card.
+I liked these pictures from our shoot so much, I featured one on our Christmas card.